-Thai basil Chicken or Gai Pad Kra Pao is a classic Thai street food and it's full of delicious flavors.
-Ground beef, pork, or turkey work well for this dish and it's great to serve it for breakfast, lunch or dinner.
-This Thai basil Chicken stir fry recipe is hearty, full of protein from the ground chicken meat, eggs and green beans.
-It’s not too heavy either, that’s why Thai basil chicken is one of our family favorites for a weekend brunch.
+Thai basil chicken, Gai Pad Krapao, is classic Thai street food full of delicious flavors.
+Ground beef, pork, or turkey work well for this dish, and it's great to serve it for breakfast, lunch, or dinner.
+It is simple and full of bold flavors that you love in Thai food!

-What is Thai Basil Chicken or Gai Pad Kra Pao?
+What is Thai Basil Chicken Gai Pad Kra Pao?

 American Grocery Store Ingredient List